How to Lower Your Weed Tolerance: A Fool-Proof Guide

 Are There Negative Health Effects of High Weed Tolerance?

 A high weed tolerance, in itself, doesn't necessarily come with any adverse health effects.
-However, people with high tolerances typically consume significantly more marijuana than those with little or no tolerances.
-And this, unfortunately, is where the adverse health effects may come in.
+However, people with high tolerances typically consume significantly more cannabis than those with little or no tolerances.
+And this, unfortunately, is where the adverse health effects may come in for some individuals.

 ❌ Greater Risk of Respiratory Problems